 14. Butter or milk has spoiled in your fridge.

-Several testimonials during the Salem Trials mention spoiled dairy products in connection with the accused.
+Several testimonials against witches mention spoiled dairy products in connection with the accused.
 Be honest about the condition of your fridge before you continue.
 If any of the local cows aren't producing milk, that’s probably your fault, too.

 15. You have had sex out of wedlock

 16. You have attempted to predict the identity of your future husband.

 Ever daydreamed about your soulmate?
 Written his name in cursive in your notebook?
 Then, like Tituba, a slave woman living in Salem, your activities could be construed as witchcraft.
-For a long time it was thought that Tituba encouraged young girls to predict the identities of their future husbands and became the first woman in Salem accused of practicing the craft.
-And thanks to dreamy succubi like you, she won’t be the last.
+For a long time it was thought that Tituba encouraged young girls to predict the identities of their future husbands, and she became one of the first women in Salem accused of practicing the craft.

 17. You have broken virtually any rule in the Bible and thus entered into a pact with the devil